-Restricted stock is common stock that is subject to restrictions, including risks of forfeiture, determined by the plan committee of the Board of Directors in its sole discretion, for so long as such common stock remains subject to any such restrictions.
+Restricted stock is common stock that is subject to restrictions, including risks of forfeiture, determined by the plan committee of the Board of Directors in its sole discretion, for as long as such common stock remains subject to any such restrictions.
 A holder of restricted stock has all rights of a stockholder with respect to such stock, including the right to vote and to receive dividends thereon, except as otherwise provided in the award agreement relating to such award.
-Restricted stock awards classified as equity within the consolidated balance sheets.
+Restricted stock awards are classified as equity within the consolidated balance sheets.
 The fair value of each restricted stock grant is estimated on the date of grant using the closing price of the Company's common stock on the NASDAQ Stock Market on the date of grant.

-On January 2, 2015, NewLink approved grants of restricted stock unit awards to certain of the named executive officers for extraordinary performance in 2014.
-These are recognized as grants made in 2015.
-During the six months ended June 30, 2015 and 2014, there were 130,610 and 133,420 shares of restricted stock granted, respectively.
-These restricted stock grants had a weighted average fair value (per share) at date of grant of \$43.67 and \$21.71, respectively.
-At June 30, 2015 and 2014, there were 238,249 and 93,420 shares of unvested restricted stock outstanding, respectively.
-Compensation expense is determined for the issuance of restricted stock by amortizing over the requisite service period, or the vesting period, the aggregate fair value of the restricted stock awarded based on the closing price of the Company's common stock on the date of grant.
+On January 4, 2016, the Company's Board of Directors approved grants of restricted stock unit awards to certain of the named executive officers for extraordinary performance in 2015.
+These are recognized as grants made in 2016.
+During the six months ended June 30, 2016 and 2015, there were 115,566 and 130,610 shares of restricted stock granted, respectively, which vest over a four year period, with 25% vesting on each of the first, second, third and fourth anniversaries of the date the award was granted.
+The restricted stock grants as of June 30, 2016 and 2015 had a weighted average fair value per share of \$34.73 and \$43.50, respectively.
+Compensation expense is recognized for the issuance of restricted stock by amortizing over the requisite service period, or the vesting period, the aggregate fair value of the restricted stock awarded.